hegongshan/gekkofs_fuse/README.md

 argument `-DGKFS_ENABLE_PROMETHEUS` and the daemon argument `--enable-prometheus`.
 The corresponding statistics are then pushed to the Prometheus instance.

+## Advanced experimental features

 ### Rename

 `-DRENAME_SUPPORT` allows the application to rename files.
 This is an experimental feature, and some scenarios may not work properly.
 Support for fstat in renamed files is included.

+This is disabled by default.

-### Acknowledgment
+## Acknowledgment

 This software was partially supported by the EC H2020 funded NEXTGenIO project (Project ID: 671951, www.nextgenio.eu).